jonorthwash/ud-annotatrix/README.md

 UD Annotatrix is a client-side, browser only, tool for editting dependency trees in [CoNLL-U](DOCS) and [VISL](DOCS) formsts.
 The point of this is to make manual editing of dependency corpora quicker.
 The aim of this project is to create an easy-to-use, quick and interactive interface tool for Universal Dependencies annotation, working both online and offline and allowing the user to edit the annotation in both graphical and text modes.

-Note that something similar exists in brat ([example](http://kazcorpus.kz/brat1/#/_qq01/_qq_005_109)), but that we're aiming for a simpler, cleaner, faster interface that has no server-side component.
+Note that something similar exists in brat ([example](http://kazcorpus.kz/brat1/#/_qq01/_qq_005_109)), but that we're aiming for a simpler, cleaner, faster interface with optional server-side component.

 ## User guide